groupoid/anders/README.md

 * <a href="https://staff.math.su.se/anders.mortberg/papers/cubicalagda.pdf">Cubical Agda: A Dependently Typed PL with Univalence and HITs</a> [Vezzosi, Mörtberg, Abel]
 * <a href="http://www.cse.chalmers.se/~simonhu/misc/hcomp.pdf">A Cubical Type Theory for Higher Inductive Types</a> [Huber]
 * <a href="http://www.cse.chalmers.se/~simonhu/papers/p.pdf">Gluing for type theory</a> [Kaposi, Huber, Sattler]

+We tried to bring in as little of ourselves as possible.

+HTS
+---

+Type system with two identities.

+* <a href="https://www.math.ias.edu/vladimir/sites/math.ias.edu.vladimir/files/HTS.pdf">A simple type system with two identity types</a> [Voevodsky]
+* <a href="https://arxiv.org/pdf/1705.03307.pdf">Two-level type theory and applications/a> [Annenkov, Capriotti, Kraus, Sattler]
+* <a href="https://types21.liacs.nl/download/syntax-for-two-level-type-theory/">Syntax for two-level type theory</a> [Bonacina, Ahrens]

 Acknowledgements
 ----------------